robitalec/ScaleInMultilayerNetworks/paper/manuscript.knit.md

 [@Davis_2018; @Webber_2019].
 For example, GPS data is commonly collected at a fixed rate, e.g. every $x$ minutes or hours, continuously throughout the study period.
 Fix rate is a reflection of number of observations an individual would have been observed and recorded in traditional ethological studies.
-To investigate the influence of number of observations, we generated multilayer networks of social association between `r DT[, uniqueN(get(idcol))]` individuals across three habitat layers (open, forest and forage) using $N$ randomly selected observations.
+To investigate the influence of number of observations, we generated multilayer networks of social association between 21 individuals across three habitat layers (open, forest and forage) using $N$ randomly selected observations.
 We first generated a maximum of 1000 timesteps and iteratively used $N$ of these ($N$ = 10 - 1000 observations by steps of 10), to ensure previously included timesteps, and resulting associations, were accumulated with subsequent observations to mimic collection of observational data.
 Within each multilayer network with $N$ observations, we calculated individual graph strength and multidegree.
 We calculated edge overlap across the entire series of networks to determine proportion of total edges as number of observations increased.